neo4j-partners/org-mcp-demo/README.md

 Your agent's detailed instructions go here...
 ```

-## Environment Variables Configuration

-Getting environment variables to work correctly with MCP servers requires careful configuration.
-After extensive testing, this format works reliably:

-### 1. Create Environment Variables at Organization Level
+## Setup Overview

+Setting up custom agents with MCP servers involves two distinct parts:

+### Part 1: Organization-Level Agent Configuration

+This is where you define your custom agents and their MCP server integrations.
+This must be done in your organization's `.github-private` repository.

+**What goes here:**
+- Agent definition files (`.md` files in `copilot/agents/`)
+- MCP server configuration (command, args, env mappings)
+- Tool permissions for the agent

+**Example:** See the agent files in [`org-setup-files/agents/`](org-setup-files/agents/) for complete examples.

+### Part 2: Repository-Level Configuration

+This is where you configure each individual repository to work with your custom agents.

+**What's required:**

+#### For All Agents:
-Create these environment variables in your GitHub organization settings:
+- Create environment variables in repository settings:
+  1. Go to Settings → Environments
+  2. Create an environment named `copilot`
+  3. Add your Neo4j connection variables:
      - `COPILOT_MCP_NEO4J_URI`
      - `COPILOT_MCP_NEO4J_USERNAME`
      - `COPILOT_MCP_NEO4J_PASSWORD`
      - `COPILOT_MCP_NEO4J_DATABASE`

 **Important**: Use the `COPILOT_MCP_` prefix for all MCP-related variables.

-### 2. Create Environment Variables in Repository

-Also create the same environment variables at the repository level:

-1. Go to Settings → Environments
-2. Create an environment named `copilot`
-3. Add all the same variables with their values

-### 3. Configure Workflow Setup
+#### For Python-Based MCP Server Only:
+If you're using an agent that runs the Neo4j MCP Cypher Server directly as a Python command (not Docker), you also need:

-The Python-based agent requires a GitHub Actions workflow to set up the Python environment.
-This is critical for agents that run the Neo4j MCP Cypher Server directly.
+- A GitHub Actions workflow to set up the Python environment

-See [`.github/workflows/copilot-setup-steps.yml`](.github/workflows/copilot-setup-steps.yml) for the workflow configuration.
+- See [`.github/workflows/copilot-setup-steps.yml`](.github/workflows/copilot-setup-steps.yml) for the workflow configuration

-This workflow ensures that the Python environment and required Neo4j MCP Cypher Server packages are available when Copilot agents execute.
+This workflow ensures that Python and the required Neo4j MCP Cypher Server packages are available when Copilot agents execute.

+**Note**: The Docker-based agent does NOT require the workflow setup since the MCP server runs inside a container with its own environment.

 ## Testing Your Custom Agent